 5.2.29 In considering Site Option CRFD1 Stowe Hill/Clearwell the nearest European Site is Wye Valley & Forest of Dean Bat Sites SAC (Old Bow & Old Ham Mines) which is about 710 metres away from Parcel B. The same SAC component is about 1.2km from Parcel C at its closest point.
 Parcel C is also about 960 metres north west of another component part of the SAC (Devil's Chapel Scowles).
-Although not particularly close to parts of the SAC this does raise some possibilities.
-This is because there may be underground connections between either Parcels B or C to bat roost areas in the SAC components.
-Theoretically minerals development could cut into such cavities so that their atmospheric conditions would be altered (although not likely to be that great).
+Although not particularly close to parts of the SAC this does raise some possibilities including that of considering bat habitat and flyways at CRFD1 that could be important to the well-being of the SAC.
+Another possibility is whether there could be underground connections between either Parcels B or C to bat roost areas in the SAC components or associated with them.
+Theoretically minerals development could cut into such cavities so that their atmospheric conditions would be altered (although this impact is not likely to be that great at all at the distances likely to be involved).
 No such connections may exist of course but there is some reason to be cautious here.
 Some assessment of this risk is best carried out at the planning application stage and this can then inform whether precautionary working measures may need to be employed during minerals extraction.
-Horseshoe bats from Wye Valley Woodlands SAC may use what remains of a much degraded hedgerows network within Parcels B and C but such loss of these hedgerows is not likely to be significant.
-This is because consented biodiversity enhancement and ongoing restoration in adjoining consented minerals areas will benefit bats.
-Any development consented in parcels B or C would however be subject to making sure hedgerow provision was maintained or more accurately enhanced for commuting and foraging bats.
-This means in terms of the methodology being used site option CRFD1 Stowe Hill/Clearwell (Parcels B and C only) cannot yet be screened out and needs to be looked at in combination with other plans and projects.
+Horseshoe bats from or associated with the Wye Valley Woodlands or the Forest of Dean Bat Sites SAC may use what remains of a much degraded hedgerow network within Parcels B and C. The loss of these hedgerows is not likely to be significant given that there will be policy in the new MLP to retain the more intact and important boundary hedgerows and surrounding woodland to the south and south west (Buffer Zones and Mitigation of Environmental Effects policies in the proposed new MLP).
+This is also a fair assessment because already approved biodiversity enhancement and ongoing restoration in adjoining consented minerals areas will benefit bats over the coming years.
+Any development consented in parcels B or C must be subject to making sure hedgerow and tree line and woodland provision was maintained or more acceptable enhanced for commuting and foraging bats.
+This means maintaining flyways that could be used by bats from or associated with either SAC.
+This means in terms of the methodology being used site option CRFD1 Stowe Hill/Clearwell (Parcels B and C only) cannot yet be screened out until it is looked at in combination with other plans and projects.